 Vitamins Are Not Medicine - But They Can Work

 Natural health enthusiasts have been promoting the idea of vitamins for anxiety in years.
 Sometimes there is a benefit.
 Magnesium, for anxiety, may help with anxiety, and proper nutrition is crucial for maintianing optimum health, including stress control.
 But vitamins do not work for everyone, and simply adding vitamins to your diet may not have much of an effect.
+If you haven't yet, make sure you take our free 7 minute anxiety test today to score your anxiety severity.

 The reason that most vitamins have little effect on your anxiety is simple: when your body doesn't need the vitamin, it usually removes them.
 Your digestive system is unlikely to keep nutrients it doesn't need.
 Instead, it turns them into waste, and you expel them every time you go to the bathroom.